sous-chefs/apache2/README.md

 * `node['apache']['lib_dir']` - Location for shared libraries
 * `node['apache']['default_site_enabled']` - Default site enabled.
 Default is false.
 * `node['apache']['ext_status']` - if true, enables ExtendedStatus for `mod_status`
-* `node['apache']['locale'] - Locale to set in envvars and used for subprocesses and modules (like mod_dav and mod_wsgi).
-Uses system-local if set to 'system', defaults to 'C'.
+* `node['apache']['locale'] - Locale to set in sysconfig or envvars and used for subprocesses and modules (like mod_dav and mod_wsgi).
+On debian systems Uses system-local if set to 'system', defaults to 'C'.

 General settings
 ----------------